Summary: 4 tips for building engaging intranet design themes, from understanding color to reflecting your brand’s image.

 Color is all around us.
 Whether we’re consciously aware of it or not, color influences our mood, emotions, and even our behavior.
 Because of this, choosing the right color palette for your intranet’s theme is hugely important.
 Unless you are one of the lucky few who are gifted in visual arts, you must reach beyond your own subjective preferences to ensure a favorable perception among most users.
 Choosing the right color palette for your intranet design requires some understanding of color theory and even some color psychology.
 Both are subjects so big that a single blog post can’t do them justice, so if you’re interested in learning more, it’s a good idea to do some further reading.
 In the meantime, our Simple Design Builder will automatically pull in colors from your brand’s logo to create a palette that complements your logo.
 You can use this palette to theme the rest of your intranet.

 Reflect Brand Image

 We all know brand image is important for public internet sites, but it’s important for intranets, as well.
 While your intranet doesn’t have to have the same look and feel as your public site, your design should still align with your corporate image and culture.
 Your choice of colors and graphic images will go a long way in achieving this.
-Pay special attention to your company logo and site header, as they’re usually the first thing users see, and set the tone for the rest of the site.
-Branding should be strongest on the home page, as well as other top-level and centralized pages, but it can be thinned out on lower level pages.
+Pay special attention to your company logo and site header, as they’re usually the first thing users see and set the tone for the rest of the site.
+Branding should be strongest on the home page, as well as other top-level and centralized pages, but it can be thinned out on lower-level pages.
 Even if your graphics budget is tight, an effective yet simple header image, in conjunction with your company’s logo, can do the trick.
-Fortunately, you likely already have a company logo, as well as established company colors.
+Fortunately, you likely already have a company logo and established company colors.
 Go ahead and choose different shades and gradients of these colors to create a brand-appropriate color palette that can be repeated throughout the site.